blockchainbird/spec-up-migrate/README.md

 # Spec-Up Migrate

-A command-line tool for migrating Spec-Up specifications to Spec-Up-T (the TypeScript rewrite).
-This tool provides a complete migration path from legacy Spec-Up installations to the modern Spec-Up-T framework.
+A command-line tool for migrating Spec-Up specifications to Spec-Up-T. This tool provides a complete migration path from legacy Spec-Up installations to the modern Spec-Up-T framework.

 ## Features